StanfordGeospatialCenter/geocoding101/01-Geocoding_Using_ArcGIS_Pro.md

 **Important:** The locator.stanford.edu services are IP-restricted to the Stanford Network.
 If you cannot connect, ensure you are using the Stanford AnyConnect VPN.
 For VPN help, visit [Stanford IT VPN documentation](https://uit.stanford.edu/service/vpn).

+## About the clowns.csv dataset

+This tutorial uses the clowns.csv sample table to demonstrate geocoding workflows.
+The CSV contains point-address records (one row per record) with common address fields used for geocoding.

+This dataset was created from the Clowns of America International Membership Database (anonymized) obtained in 2007 from Clowns of America, International, for use in teaching.
+Attributes include those from the original data table ('City', 'ZipCode', 'Clown_Name', and 'Country'),  and an attribute 'Clown-Na_1' which represents the values in the 'Clown_Name' attribute field after a "Cluster and Edit" operation, performed in OpenRefine to collapse values so that "Co Co" or "Co-Co" both are clustered and edited to become "CoCo" for use in name frequency analysis.

+This layer is intended to be used for teaching and instruction at Stanford's Geospatial Center.
+Where to get the file

+- The archival source is hosted on Stanford Earthworks: [https://earthworks.stanford.edu/catalog/stanford-vx572wx7854](https://earthworks.stanford.edu/catalog/stanford-vx572wx7854)
+- **Download the CSV from that page and save it to your local Data folder** (for example ~/Documents/Geocoding/Data/ or C:\Users\<you>\Documents\Geocoding\Data\) before proceeding.

+Notes

+- Verify license and usage restrictions on the Earthworks record before reuse.
+- Inspect the ZipCode column for dropped leading zeros and follow the ZIP_str fix in Step 4 before geocoding.
+- If your downloaded file has a different schema, adjust field mappings in the Geocode Table tool accordingly.

 ## Step 1: Start ArcGIS Pro and Log In

 1. Launch **ArcGIS Pro**.